 Any grievances in relation to this policy or its application should be forwarded in writing addressed to the Chief Executive Officer of Council.

 8. Review Cycle

-This document is subject to review in two (2) years from the date of authorisation.
+This document is subject to review in two (2) years from the date of adoption or more frequently if legislation, accreditation or Council requires.

 9. Document History